ucdavisdatalab/workshop_intro_to_sql/README.md

 where job LIKE '\N';
 ```

 This query specifically targets just the job column and replaces whatever value is there with the one I want (NULL) if the condition is met in the *WHERE* clause.
 It leaves the other values alone.
-If I remove the *WHERE* clause, it will set the whole column to *NULL*, so proceed with caution.
-Also note, that because we're working on a table that we made and aren't changing the original tables, we can always remake the table we're working on.
+If I remove the *WHERE* clause, it will set the whole column to *NULL* overwriting data I want to keep, so proceed with caution.
+Also note, that because we're working on a table that we made and aren't changing the original tables, we can always remake the table we're working on if we make a mistake.
 It's always a good idea to have back-up copies of data in case you make a mistake.

 **CHALLENGE:** Write a query that also removes the *\N* characters from the *characters* column.